jhgarner/Theseus/README.md

-Theseus adopts the global state semantics as that's the most intuitive (if you told a Java programmer that mutable variables would be reset after an exception is thrown, they'd look at you funny).
+Theseus adopts the global state semantics as that's the most intuitive (if you told a Java programmer that mutable variables would be reset after an exception was thrown, they'd look at you funny).
 Transactional/local semantics can be recovered using interpose or similar tricks to define the local boundaries.
 This gives everyone a consistent and reasonable default along with the ability to override that default locally.

-TODO Although this is true when State interacts with Catch, it's not true when state interacts with the NonDet effect.
-The outcome is dependent on the order.
-That's probably a pain to fix...
-I still need to write tests for other combinations so treat this claims dubiously.

 Theseus also treats effects as stronger abstraction boundaries than normal function calls.
 By default effects are only influenced by effects that are in